-CSHS offers year-round enrollment.
-CSHS offers morning, evening and weekend classes.
-All classes are held on campus.
-CSHS offers short term courses on a monthly basis and international programs per international organizations or third-party requests.
-Please refer to our website for further information at to obtain exact times for classes offered, please check with the admission office prior to enrollment.
+CSHS offers year-round enrollment with morning, evening, and weekend classes.
+Most courses are held at the CSHS campus except for those classes designated as online-courses.
+CSHS offers short-term courses on a regular basis and international programs by request.
+For up-to-date information regarding specific course start dates and times please visit our website or contact our admissions office prior to enrollment.